Routing Number : 311376753

 Step 1: Review Your Income

-The first step is to determine how much extra money you have each pay period to set aside for savings.
+The first step is to determine how much money you have each pay period to set aside for savings.
 For some people, this may not be much, but you have to start somewhere.
-A good starting point, if you can afford it, is to take 10% of your gross income and set this money aside.
+A good starting point is to save 10% of your gross income.
+Many financial experts recommend working up to 15% or more when focusing specifically on retirement savings, especially if it is a long-term priority.
+Adjust this amount based on your personal financial goals and what you can afford to save.

 Step 2: Establish an Emergency Fund

 Before you start saving money for any other goal, your first objective should be to have enough money set aside in a savings account for emergencies.
-Most people like having at least three months of expenses in the account.
+Many experts recommend having three to six months of expenses saved to cover unexpected costs like medical emergencies, job loss, or car repairs.

 Step 3: Split Your Savings